raccoon-lang/raccoon/NOTES.md

         """
         ```

-    - A tuple element can be modified in Corona.
+    - A tuple element can be modified in Raccoon.

         ```py
         tup = (1, 2, 3)